 Currently a significant metering error once identified and quantified by the appointed ITE (Independent Technical Expert) is incorporated within a single monthly invoice.
-It is proposed instead that the outstanding amount would be invoiced in equal amounts over the same timescales that the error occurred across.
+It is proposed instead that the outstanding amount would be invoiced over the same timescales that the error occurred across.

 For example in the case of the Braishfield B meter error if the error had not occurred the gas would have been invoiced to Shippers across 3 months, therefore under this proposal the cost of the error would be invoiced over 3 months after identification and quantification.
 This will allow Shippers to more easily absorb the cost within their cashflow and protects smaller Shippers from large unexpected debits which they cannot budget or allow for.
+The amounts should be invoiced in line with the principles established in UNC Modification 171 ie profiled into monthly amounts and invoiced in line with each Shippers market share in the months of the error.